grikdotnet/generics/README.md

 # Generics in PHP
 A partial implementation of the generic programming in PHP.

-With no overhead in runtime checks of generic types.
+Uses native PHP type system with no overhead in runtime checks for generic types.

+This is a working proof of concept without caching, please use for evaluation, not for production.

+To evaluate just clone the repo, and run `composer install`.

 ### Syntax
 First, call `new \Generics\Enable();` to initialise the package before the generic functionality is used.